 I wanted to understand what people mean by, “Machiavellian”, and I thought the best way would be experience the book first-hand.
 It’s a book of short stories to educate leaders on politics.
-I didn’t find this very interesting at all.
-The stories are more relevant for those of the period, which is to be expected, but it’s also a little more difficult to understand in the modern context.
+Mildly interesting at best.
+The stories are period relevant, which is to be expected, but makes them difficult to understand without proper context.

 Classic Dale Carnegie book.
-Wanted to read first hand for myself.
 This could have been written by Captain Obvious.
-Yes, it’s important information but not very enlightening.
-I’d like to say most of us know this sort of stuff but then again maybe not, that’s why it’s so popular, I’m not sure.
+Yes, it’s important information but I’d like to think most of us know this sort of stuff but then again maybe not, that’s why it’s so popular, I’m not sure.

 More to come…..